 The lazy gardener can combine a need for organic, homemade treatment and provide much of the same benefits as purchased products.
 The easiest way to develop a healthy lawn without adding purchased items is to mow it.

 Mow leaves onto the lawn and leave the clippings.
 If you mow frequently enough, the thatch will not build up because shorter clippings will compost in quicker and start amending the soil and adding nutrients.

-The combination of grass clippings and dried leaves hastens the composting process because one is a carbon source and the other is a primarily nitrogen source.
+The combination of grass clippings and dried leaves hasten the composting process because one is a carbon source and the other is primarily a nitrogen source.
 This is a one-two punch in the composting world, which breaks down more quickly than nitrogen alone from the clippings.